Ritika-piplani/Patient-Waiting-List-Analytics-Dashboard-/README.md

 Which specialties or age groups have the longest waits?

 ### Goal of the Dashboard
-To deliver an interactive visual tool that:
+#### To deliver an interactive visual tool that:

 Tracks the current status of the patient waiting list.

 Analyzes historical monthly trends.

-Performs detailed specialty and age-profile analysis [04:40].
+Performs detailed specialty and age-profile analysis.

 ### Walkthrough of Key Visuals